Huangzizhou/bezier/README.md

 Basic usage is `./bin yourdata.hdf5 -o youroutput.csv`.
 Run the binary with `-?` to see instructions on all available flags.

-HDF5 datasets from the benchmark are in the `meshes` folder.
+HDF5 datasets from the benchmark are in `meshes.zip`.